 Do I have to pay my apprentice for off-the-job training?

 Yes.
 All off-the-job training should be arranged during their normal working hours, and they must be paid for it.
 If an apprentice takes part in off-the-job training outside of their normal working hours (for example, an evening webinar), the employer must allow them to take the time back in lieu.

 How do I record time spent on off-the-job training?

 At the start of the Apprenticeship, your Training Consultant will guide you through a ‘Commitment Statement’; this outlines how the programme will be delivered, and how the off-the-job training sessions will be structured.
 It is the responsibility of the apprentice to regularly update their time log in their online portfolio to reflect time spent on off-the-job training.

 With 20 years’ experience, and a team of industry professionals, we create impactful learning programmes that deliver results.
 Rated ‘GOOD’ by OFSTED, and with thousands of success stories under our belts, you can rely on us.

 Grow your own way

 We don’t do ‘one size fits all’.
-We know everyone’s different, so we’ll work with you to develop the right approach for you and your Apprentice.
+We know everyone is different, so we’ll work with you to develop the right approach for you and your apprentice.